ali223/flowersblog/README.md

 # Flowers Blog - Installation Guide

-* Merge the pull request, to merge feature/blog branch with master branch.

-* After merging the pull request, you can clone the repository.
+* Clone the repository, as mentioned below:-

 * To clone the repository with HTTPS, use the following command.
 ```
 git clone https://github.com/ali223/flowersblog.git
 ```

 * To clone the repository with SSH, use the following command.
 ```
 git clone git@github.com:ali223/flowersblog.git
 ```

 * After cloning the repository, run `cd flowersblog`

+* Then run `git merge feature/blog` to merge the feature/blog branch with master branch.

 * Then run `composer install`